-This week´s been full of contacts with nature for me.
+This week´s been full of contact with nature for me.
 First, the Jellyfish Exposition at L´Oceanografic Valencia with its peace of the sea, and now the colorful magic of Jardin del Papagayo in Benicarlo: from all the shades of blue to all the colors of the rainbow.

-Jardin del Papagayo was such a unique experience that it ended making its way to
+Jardin del Papagayo was such a unique experience that it ended up making its way to